izaaaqk/izaaaqk/README.md

 ### Hi there 👋 I'm Leo!

+I am a junior ⚡Software Engineer⚡ graduated from University of Denver's FullStack Development Bootcamp, and spent 5 years studying Digital ✨Media Production and ✨Graphic Desing At the University Of Texas El Paso.

 <!--
 **izaaaqk/izaaaqk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.